Paris-France, Not Tennessee

 The Arc de Triomphe is Godzilla big- look at those people!

-👀 First Impressions
+👀 First Take

-This was my first-ever trip anywhere in Europe after landing in Amsterdam — my rookie voyage, solo and slightly terrified.
+This was my first-ever trip anywhere in Europe after landing in Amsterdam-my rookie voyage, solo and slightly terrified.
 It was during COVID, half the city was closed, and I had no idea what I was doing.
 But I had to go.

-I bought a train ticket on a Friday night, found a hotel online, and set off for Paris the next morning.
+On a whim, AKA a couple of glasses of wine, I bought a train ticket on a Friday night, found a hotel online, and set off for Paris the next morning.
 Two days, no plan, and a global pandemic in progress.
-Take this story as it was — a time capsule from a guy figuring things out.
+Take this story as it was - a time capsule from a guy figuring things out.
 I’ll rewrite my Paris story someday, because Paris deserves better than my two-day rookie adventure.
 But this one’s honest.

 Paris is big.
-Everything is big — the roads, the bridges, the buildings.
+Everything is big, the roads, the bridges, the buildings.
 It feels intentionally oversized, like someone scaled the whole city up 2x.
 It’s imposing and elegant all at once.
-I probably should’ve started smaller (Antwerp, maybe Berlin), but I dove right in — and I’m so glad I did.
+I probably should’ve started smaller (Antwerp, maybe Berlin), but I dove right in, and I’m so glad I did.

 The train ride down wasn’t the scenic countryside trip I imagined (turns out train tracks don’t run through vineyards), but it was still the perfect way to arrive.

-And about the French — I owe them an apology.
+And about the French-I owe them an apology.
 My friends would tell you I wasn’t a “France guy.”
 That’s no longer true.
 The French have been among the nicest, most helpful people I’ve met in Europe.
-I’m officially Team France now. 🇫🇷
+I’m officially Team France now.

 🏨 Where I Stayed